Skip to content

 • Honda wins the overall comparison with an average score of 6.0 versus Champion's 5.1.

-• Champion offers a much larger product lineup with 81 models compared to Honda's 21.
+• Champion offers nearly four times the selection, with 81 models compared to Honda's 21.

 Top Model Matchups